tarunmangla/lmap-assignments/unit-4.md

 6. What is the value of conflict on scientific research teams?
 It can help question the assumptions; diversity; new ideas; facilitate discussion etc.

+## Case Study 1
+Q1.
+Identify the team goal and the conflict in this situation.
+- Team goal: Project success; read fmri scans
+- Conflict: Student is not that expressive.
+Other students ignore

+Q2.
+Which team role (or roles) should you play to reach the goal?
+- Results-oriented; Relationship-oriented; Make Wang Jin comfortable with the group

+Q3.
+Which conflict style should you use?
+- Collaborative

+Q4.
+How will you start the conversation?
+- Bring this up with the group; we should listen to each other?

+## Case Study 2: Organize Social Hours
+Q1.
+Identify the team goal and the conflict in this situation.
+- Team goal: Organize socials
+- Conflict: Different preferences

+Q2.
+Which team role (or roles) should you play to reach the goal?
+- Results-oriented; Process-oriented

+Q3.
+Which conflict style should you use?
+- Compromising

+Q4.
+How will you start the conversation?
+- Indicate that scheduling is a trade-off.
+Someone has to compromise.
+  Share a whenisgood.

+## Case Study 3:
+1. Identify the team goal and the conflict in this situation.
+- Goal: Implement ideas to improve group efficacy
+- Conflict: Ideas never get implemented.
+No one listens to the board chair

+2. Which team role (or roles) should you play to reach the goal?
+-  Process and rule followers

+3. Which conflict style should you use?
+- Collaborative; Competing

+4. How will you start the conversation?
+- Discuss the processes to make the meetings more effective.
+Write them down and make sure people follow them

+Unit 5